 Army of Clones was born in 2010, where the sculptures are the replicas of artist's body, problematized the surface of the human body in general, the theme of a skin, the outer covering of the body as the boundary between inside and outside, living and nonliving, as well as the definition of identity.
 The exact repetition of the person, with its ad nauseam duplicity, cloned, was placed into a world where it went through stages of destruction and death, presenting a "death in one's waking hours".
 According to the artist, plaster clones could do something that no one can – to provide an opportunity to see the destruction of his/her own body, its after-death state.

-What is more Maria was interested in the aspect of frailty of human's envelope, like that social representation, which completely disappears along with the physical death of the person, and not the repository of the immortal soul at all.
-Being devoid of color, the "neutral" white sculpture, placed in different environments, was emphasizing some special spiritlessness and moldness of mannequins – it was refering to the working plaster moulds, which were not designed for eternity, completeness, significance.
+What is more Maria was interested in the aspect of frailty of the human's envelope, like that social representation, which completely disappears along with the physical death of the person, and not the repository of the immortal soul at all.
+Being devoid of color, the "neutral" white sculpture, placed in different environments, was emphasizing some special spiritlessness and moldness of mannequins – it was referring to the working plaster molds, which were not designed for eternity, completeness, significance.

-Oksana Barshynova, art historian, critic, curator of the National Art Museum of Ukraine in Kyiv, Ukraine
+* Oksana Barshynova – an author of the text, art historian, critic, curator of the National Art Museum of Ukraine in Kyiv, Ukraine.
+Winter 2012.